Collard Green Cornbread Dressing

 Ingredients

 Note: you’ll want to use day-old cornbread.
-It holds up best in this southern green casserole and absorbs some of the liquid better than fresh.
+It holds up best in this casserole and absorbs some of the liquid better than fresh.

 How to make it

-There are five easy steps for this mixed greens and cornbread casserole!
+Here are the easy steps for making collard green dressing.
 The prep time for this recipe is about 15 minutes.
 After you assemble the ingredients, the cook time is 30-40 minutes.

-Mix greens and their juice with the soup;fold in cornbread and mixed greens
+Mix greens and their juice with the soup; fold in cornbread, sausage and onions

 Add seasonings; transfer to ungreased baking dish; Bake 30-40 minutes uncovered